zuozhenggh/learning-library/data-management-library/odi/odi/odi12c_lab.md

 ### The Example Environment
 The *Demo* project is an example to help you understand how to transform and check the integrity of the data in your information systems.

-The examples in this getting started guide track sales from various heterogeneous data sources issued from the production systems.
+The examples in this getting started tutorial track sales from various heterogeneous data sources issued from the production systems.
 This diagram illustrates the sample environment:
    ![](./images/odi_demo_architecture.png)